 - Mentors and protégés are solely responsible for finding their counterpart.
 Therefore, we strongly encourage firms to explore existing business relationships in an effort to establish a Mentor-Protégé relationship.

-- Mentor-Protégé arrangements should be for up to two years.
+- Mentor-Protégé arrangements should be for up to thirty six months.

 Measurement of Program Success